jerictilacas/laravel-oop/README.md

 ## Laravel with OOP
 Object Oriented Programming - Laravel

-It is about understanding classes, properties, methods, static methods, magic methods, interface, inheritance, traits and so on.
+It is allabout understanding classes, properties, methods, static methods, magic methods, interface, inheritance, traits and so on.